Asia Stocks Slump On Recession Fears - UrduPoint

 Weeks of pro-democracy protests in Hong Kong have added to the climate of uncertainty, with Beijing referring to the increasingly violent demonstrations as "terrorism", stoking fears of a Chinese crackdown.

-Sydney plummeted nearly three percent.
-Bangkok and Singapore also shed 1.2 percent.
-But Hong Kong inched up 0.5 percent after opening 1.5 percent down while Shanghai closed 0.3 percent higher after shedding 1.7 percent at the open.
+Shanghai and Jakarta fell 0.7 percent while Sydney plummeted more than two percent.
+Singapore also shed 0.9 percent.
+But Hong Kong edged up 0.1 percent after opening 1.5 percent down.

 - 'Risk-toxic environment' - Economists have warned for months that the trade tensions were threatening investment and dampening global sentiment, which is already suffering due to China's slowdown and fears over Brexit's impact on Britain and Europe.